locar77i/Wirekrak/README.md

 ---

-## 🤝 Contributions
+## 🤝 Contributing

-PRs welcome.
-Developed for the Kraken Forge Hackathon.
+Contributions are welcome!
+Please open an issue or submit a pull request.

+---

+**Built with ❤️ for real-time trading**